dubeyayushi/Project-IT-Workshop-Movie_Recommendation_System/README.md

 - Similarity calculations were performed between movies to identify similar items.
 - Recommendations were generated based on the similarity between movies and user preferences.

-## DATA ANALYSIS AND VISUALLIZATION
+## DATA ANALYSIS AND VISUALIZATION

 ### 1. Bar Plot for Total Views of Top Films